Install and upgrade Bolt

 Install Bolt

-To install Bolt, run the appropriate command for the version of SLES you have installed:
+To install Bolt, run the appropriate command for your version of SLES:

 • SLES 12